SurajSonawane2415/MazeBlaze/documention/README.md

-**Step 3:** Then Move Forward and check for adjacent Node which is Node 3, so marked it as visited and add up the distance, Now the distance will be:
+**Step 3:** Then Move Forward and check for the adjacent Node which is Node 3, so mark it as visited and add up the distance, Now the distance will be:
 Distance: Node 0 -> Node 1 -> Node 3 = 2 + 5 = 7

 ![Screenshot from 2023-10-31 23-52-10](https://github.com/SurajSonawane2415/MazeBlaze/assets/132119263/5e6ee0e4-f5aa-45e8-b4c9-6544f0b755c6)